 Remember, your care will be the most precious comfort to the family of the deceased.

-Adjustment of your own feelings:
+Adjustment of one's own feelings:

 - respect:Respect the feelings of family members and avoid overly strong expressions or emotions.